Can Head Injury Cause Hearing Loss?

 • Inability to locate where sounds are coming from

-These could be underlying symptoms of more severe issues including hearing loss, a permanent health condition that reduces a person’s ability to process sound.
+These could be underlying traumatic brain injury symptoms, indicating more severe issues, including hearing loss, a permanent health condition that reduces a person’s ability to process sound.

 Head Injuries & Hearing Loss

-The sudden and extreme force to the head results in such harsh movement that can bruise, swell, or cause localized bleeding in the brain (brain hemorrhage).
-This can significantly damage a number of parts critical for the auditory system – the process and way we hear.
+The sudden and extreme force on the head results in such harsh movement that it can bruise, swell, or cause localized bleeding in the brain tissue (brain hemorrhage).
+Minor head injuries, though often unreported, can also lead to unnoticed complications such as hearing loss.
+Severe traumatic brain injury can significantly damage a number of parts critical for the auditory system – the process and way we hear.
+Skull fractures, which are breaks in the cranial bones typically caused by strong impacts, also need accurate medical assessment and imaging.
 This includes:

 • Inner Ear: cochlea, filled with fluid and thousands of hair cells